TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-At this point, we manipulate the above enumerated Jenkins pipeline trying to execute a shell command on the target system.
-To do that, we start a listener:
+At this point, we manipulate the previously identified Jenkins pipeline in order to execute arbitrary commands on the target system.

 <br />